Vance Winter breaks down 2014 Concordia football

 (Josh) Slechta going into his junior year we expect him to really come into his own and be the consistently dominant player he can be.
 All the tools are there and he’s shown a lot of great things.
 We’re really excited about him becoming a dominant player.

 Balance-wise, we’re going to use Coach (Curran) White’s philosophy: take what the defense gives you.
-We’ve been really efficiency.
+We’ve been really efficient.
 Our third down conversions, running the ball and all those things – were very efficient – the amount first downs we got.
 That’s kind of our mantra.
 In the games we struggled we weren’t very good in those areas.
 We have to be efficient on offense.
 We have to convert third downs.
 We have to take care of the football.
 When we do that we’re pretty good.
 If we can make more explosive plays we have a chance to be pretty good.

 That was exciting to watch in the spring.
 Those guys really got after it.
 That’s a group that could be very good.
 It’s a physical group.
 I think Michael Gill has a chance to be really, really good.
 He’s a very strong explosive guy.
 Kyle (Rakow) and Alex (Melius) have played a lot of football.
 I’d like to see both of those guys step up and make more plays rushing the passer and get a few more sacks.
 They’ve been really solid players.
 I think with Kyle he’s getting into position and not finishing plays sometimes.
 Ron Jackson was really impressive all spring.
 He’s a converted o-lineman type guy.
 He’s a big physical nose guard that we haven’t had for a while.